-"UCSF is so innovative in these moments because their approach is to workshop ideas and brainstorm among the team, and even consult with colleagues around the world," Jessica says.
+For June’s parents, the commitment and compassion that they experienced during their daughter’s medical journey will always stay with them.
+"UCSF is so innovative in these moments,” says Jessica.
+“They workshop ideas and brainstorm among the team, and even consult with colleagues around the world.
+That’s the dedication you get.”

-After two weeks in the Intensive Care Unit, June returned to her Oakland home on Christmas Day, already back to her old self – the best present her family could have asked for.
+June returned to her Oakland home on Christmas Day, two weeks after being admitted to the hospital.
+She was already back to her old self – the best present her family could have asked for.

 The pandemic has really showed us how important it is for patients and families in crisis to have private safe spaces that promote healing.